vasanthk/react-from-scratch/README.md

 - updateComponent: Mostly an internal API.
 Even the reconciler itself doesn't really call it.

-- unmountComponent: To make sure we release all the memeory.
+- unmountComponent: To make sure we release all the memory.

+Base Class API (MultiChild)

+*mountChildren -> updateChildren -> unmountChildren

 ###References